While individual personality and ability play the biggest roles in determining

 If you want your students to do their homework or work with the

-in-home tutor, it’s best not to schedule these activities right after the school
+in-home and online tutor, it’s best not to schedule these activities right after the school

 day has ended.
 Just like you, your students need to decompress after a